Number:

 The curriculum refund procedure is subject to change by action of the North Carolina Community College State Board.

-Registration fee refunds for Continuing Education (non-credit) classes are subject to the following requirements:
+Registration fee refunds for Continuing Education classes are subject to the following requirements:

-1. If a course is canceled, a complete refund is issued automatically within four to six weeks.
-A 100 percent refund of occupational extension registration fees is issued upon the request of the student if the student officially withdraws in writing from a course prior to the first class meeting.
+1. If a course is canceled or a student receives a no-show designation, a refund is issued automatically within four to six weeks.
+A 100 percent refund of occupational extension registration fees is issued if the student officially removes themselves from a course prior to the first-class meeting or receives a no-show designation.

-2. A 75 percent refund of occupational extension registration fees is issued upon the student’s request if the student officially withdraws and requests a refund prior to the 10 percent point in the course.
+2. A 75 percent refund of occupational extension registration fees is issued if the student officially withdraws prior to the 10 percent point in the course.
 For courses with 10 or fewer class meetings, refund requests must be submitted to the College no later than the first class meeting.
 No partial refunds are given for courses with one class meeting.

 3. No refund is issued after the 10 percent point of the course.

-4. Student fees, including administrative, supply, and insurance fees, are not refunded unless the College cancels the course for which the fee is collected.
+4. Student fees, including administrative, supply, and insurance fees, are not refunded unless the College cancels the course or a student receives a no-show designation for which the fee is collected.
 Fees for specific instructional materials collected at registration are refunded unless the student receives the materials.

 To begin the refund process, a student must complete the Continuing Education Course Withdrawal/Request for Refund form.
-The College refunds only by check to students regardless of the payment option used.
-Students who withdraw from continuing education courses cannot withdraw using Self Service.
-The tuition refund check is mailed to the student’s address on record with the College.
+Students who withdraw from continuing education courses cannot remove themselves from a class using Self-Service or Instant Enrollment.
+Refunds are automatically generated provided a student completes the removal or drop process within the designated refund period.
+The tuition refund is either deposited directly into the student's bank account or a refund check is mailed to the student’s address on record with the College.

 Printed copies of this procedure may be requested at the following locations: